Animal field guide

 - surviving by choosing the narrow usable zone

-Habitat: Why this environment: Pompeii Worm belongs in hydrothermal vent chimneys and hot deep-sea gradients.
+Habitat: Native range keys: north_pacific.
+Why this environment: Pompeii Worm belongs in hydrothermal vent chimneys and hot deep-sea gradients.
 That setting matters because it creates the exact puzzle Vent Heat Endurance solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose.

-Native range: Why this environment: Pompeii Worm belongs in hydrothermal vent chimneys and hot deep-sea gradients.
+Native range: Native range keys: north_pacific.
+Why this environment: Pompeii Worm belongs in hydrothermal vent chimneys and hot deep-sea gradients.
 That setting matters because it creates the exact puzzle Vent Heat Endurance solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose.

 To find Pompeii Worm in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside why this environment: Pompeii Worm belongs in hydrothermal vent chimneys and hot deep-sea gradients.
+You usually do better by working one good piece of habitat inside native range keys: north_pacific.
+Why this environment: Pompeii Worm belongs in hydrothermal vent chimneys and hot deep-sea gradients.
 That setting matters because it creates the exact puzzle Vent Heat Endurance solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose. than by covering too much ground.

 - Headlands, reef edges, island colonies, tidal channels, or productive coastal water

-- Protected habitat blocks within why this environment: Pompeii Worm belongs in hydrothermal vent chimneys and hot deep-sea gradients.
+- Protected habitat blocks within native range keys: north_pacific.
+Why this environment: Pompeii Worm belongs in hydrothermal vent chimneys and hot deep-sea gradients.
 That setting matters because it creates the exact puzzle Vent Heat Endurance solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose.

 - Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.